mweir72/Oscillating_Bug_Wing_Simulator/README.md

 ---

 ## Physics model
-The wing is approximated as a rigid flat plate undergoing sinusoidal plunge (stroke) and sinusoidal pitch with a configurable phase offset (not available in web app).
-Aerodynamic forces comprise the following terms:
+The airfoil is modeled as a rigid flat plate undergoing prescribed sinusoidal plunge and pitch motion with multiple configurable parameters when ran locally.

+Aerodynamic forces are computed using quasi-steady aerodynamic model with contributions from translational lift, rotational lift, and added-mass effects.

 - **Lift**
   `L = L_trans + L_rot + L_added_mass`